OctopusDeploy/blog/blog/2025-05/tpf/index.md

 - The new application version won't start after deployments.
 - The new application version crashes minutes after the deployment.

 The advantage of progressive delivery is that every user remains on the old version while those failures are happening.
 Users don't have to be routed to the new version as soon as verification is completed.
 For example, you might deploy at 2 pm and wait to route traffic at 9 pm when there are fewer users.

+[Many articles](https://codefresh.io/learn/software-deployment/understanding-progressive-delivery-concepts-and-best-practices/) on [progressive delivery](https://launchdarkly.com/blog/what-is-progressive-delivery-all-about/), use [feature flags](https://amplitude.com/explore/experiment/what-is-progressive-delivery).
+Lorem ipsum (more to come).

 ## Feature Toggles